voxel51/fiftyone/docs/source/cli/index.rst

       --input-dir INPUT_DIR
                             the directory containing the dataset
       --input-type INPUT_TYPE
-                            the type of the input dataset (a subclass of `fiftyone.types.BaseDataset`) --output-dir OUTPUT_DIR
+                            the fiftyone.types.Dataset type of the input dataset --output-dir OUTPUT_DIR
                             the directory to which to write the output dataset --output-type OUTPUT_TYPE
-                            the desired output dataset type (a subclass of `fiftyone.types.BaseDataset`)
+                            the fiftyone.types.Dataset type to output

 **Examples**